 - Prepare stories to share.
 The average person may not be familiar with your work or the science behind it, so a story can help make your work or the issue more accessible.

 - Remain engaged in the issue after the town hall.
-Write a letter or place a call thanking the MoC for holding the event and ask them to continue focusing on the issue that you addressed.
+Write a letter or place a call thanking the representative for holding the event and ask them to continue focusing on the issue that you addressed.
 If you weren’t given the opportunity to speak at the town hall, mention that you attended and then discuss your issue.
 Make sure to say that you will continue to monitor the issue in the future.